Menu Sluiten

 Pauline Burmann is specialist in contemporary African Art history and the diaspora.
 She studied History of Art, at the VU Free University of Amsterdam and “Contemporary Art history Africa” at SOAS (School of Oriental and African Studies) in London.

-Burmann is board member Deveron projects Scotland an artist in residency where the Town is the Venue.
+Burmann is board member Deveron Projects Scotland an artist in residency where the Town is the Venue.

 latest activities